How to Start a Construction Company

 Calculate your start-up costs

 To help ensure you have a realistic financial plan, calculate the start-up costs of your construction company.
-Start-up costs may include buying or leasing necessary equipment, obtaining licenses and permits, marketing expenses, insurance premiums, office space, and initial inventory.
+Start-up startup costs may include buying or leasing necessary equipment, obtaining licenses and permits, marketing expenses, insurance premiums, office space, and initial inventory.
 Create a detailed list of all anticipated costs, research market prices, and consider whether you will purchase new equipment or opt for used or leased equipment to manage expenses effectively.

 Open a business bank account